JiayuanDing100/Parkinson-Progression-Prediction/README.md

 Data selection: choose patients as input with more than 4 total visit times.

-Each visit is assigned a true label (**Hoehn and Yahr scale**) ranging from 0 to 5
+Each visit is assigned a true label (**Hoehn and Yahr scale**) ranging from 0 to 5 (The Hoehn and Yahr scale is a commonly used system for describing how the symptoms of Parkinson's disease progress.)

 **Input**: the first three visits (v1, v2, v3) and each visit with around 370 features